 Can A Fitness Certification Be Revoked?

-Can a personal trainer have his/her fitness certification cancelled/revoked if it can be proven she/he was involved in sexual harassment or other illegal behavior?
+Can a personal trainer have his/her fitness certification canceled/revoked if it can be proven she/he was involved in sexual harassment or other illegal behavior?
 Yes.
-Most certification agencies (ACE, ACSM, NSCA, NASM, etc.) have polices in place to deal with such instances.
+Most certification agencies (ACE, ACSM, NSCA, NASM, etc.) have policed in place to deal with such instances.
 These are often found in documents called Code of Ethics or Code of Conduct.

 Here excerpts I found for a variety of fitness certifying organizations: